 Dissemination and Sharing of Work Products and Deliverables

-The purpose of dissemination and sharing is to ensure those actively involved in the preparation and review of the Work Products and Deliverables (Project Team, Subcommittee, and/or Work Group members and advisors) have an opportunity to assist users with understanding the content and implementation of the Work Product or Deliverable as it is newly completed, thereby securing an improved understanding and application of those products prepared in alignment with the WRAP Workplan.
+The purpose of dissemination and sharing is to ensure those involved in the preparation and review of the Work Products and Deliverables (Project Team, Subcommittee, and/or Work Group members and advisors) have an opportunity to assist users with understanding the content and implementation of the Work Product or Deliverable.

-To manage timing for Work Product and Deliverable dissemination and sharing, the TSC will maintain a month-to-month Work Product/Deliverable Docket on its monthly TSC/Work Group Co-Chair coordination call agenda (calls also include Subcommittee and Project Team Leads).
-The Work Product/Deliverable Docket will track the Work Product/Deliverable (including a link to the item), date posted, Docket end date, WRAP Workplan section reference, contact person for questions (Work Group Chair or Subcommittee Lead), and status (Approved by Work Group Consensus /Posted to WRAP Work Product Webpage).
+To manage timing for the dissemination and sharing of Work Products and Deliverables, the TSC will maintain a month-to-month Work Product/Deliverable Docket on its monthly TSC/Work Group Co-Chair coordination call agenda (calls also include Subcommittee and Project Team Leads).
+This Docket will track the Work Products and Deliverables (including a link to the item), date posted, Docket end date, WRAP Workplan section reference, contact person for questions (Work Group Chair or Subcommittee Lead), and status (Approved by Work Group Consensus /Posted to WRAP Work Product Webpage).
 The Docket will also include a list of key groups (specific Work Groups, Subcommittees, and/or Project Teams) identified as likely to be most pertinent to the Work Product/Deliverable and thus may be most interested in seeking clarification during the input and question period.
 The TSC is responsible for keeping the Work Product/Deliverable Docket up-to-date.

-When a Work Product or Deliverable is approved by consensus by the Work Group and ready to be posted to the Work Group’s webpage, the TSC will include the Work Product or Deliverable webpage link on the Work Product/Deliverable Docket and will announce as an informational item on the next monthly coordination call that the Work Product or Deliverable has been posted for dissemination and sharing.
+When a Work Product or Deliverable is approved by consensus by the Work Group and ready to be posted to the Work Group’s webpage, the TSC will include the Work Product or Deliverable webpage link on the Docket and will announce as an informational item on the next monthly coordination call that the Work Product or Deliverable has been posted for dissemination and sharing.
 This begins a three- to four-week input and clarifying questions period, depending on the calendar and the timing of the next TSC monthly coordination call.
-Note: if there is no TSC coordination call scheduled for the month, the TSC will provide the Work Product/Deliverable Docket to TSC members and advisors, Work Group Co-Chairs, and Project Team and Subcommittee Leads via email, announcing that the Work Product or Deliverable has been posted to the Docket and the three- to four-week input and clarifying questions period has begun.
+Note: if there is no TSC coordination call scheduled for the month, the TSC will provide the Work Product/Deliverable Docket to TSC members and advisors, Work Group Co-Chairs, and Project Team and Subcommittee Leads via email, announcing that the three- to four-week input and clarifying questions period has begun.

 Any input and clarifying questions on the Work Product or Deliverable must then be submitted to the TSC at the end of the three- to four-week period and at least 5 business days before the next following TSC monthly coordination call.
 If there is no scheduled TSC coordination call within the next month, the TSC may still close the input and clarifying questions period at the end of the three to four weeks.
-If no input or questions are received, the TSC will deem that Work Product or Deliverable ready for posting to the WRAP Work Products Webpage, and note that status in the Work Product/Deliverable Docket.
-The Work Product or Deliverable will then be posted to the WRAP Work Products Page.
+If no input or questions are received, the TSC will post the Work Product or Deliverable to the WRAP Work Products Page, and note that status in the Work Product/Deliverable Docket. .

 If input and/or clarifying questions are received, it is the responsibility solely of the TSC, in coordination with the applicable Work Group, to decide if further discussion of the findings or applications of a Work Product or Deliverable is needed and identify the timeframe and venue for those discussions.